tigoe/SoundExamples/docs/tone.md

 Now that you've got an idea of how to caculate pitch values for notes in a tuning system, the next exercise explains [how to generate a melody](melody.md).

-*For more on MIDI note to pitch mapping, see [Note names, MIDI numbers and frequencies](https://newt.phys.unsw.edu.au/jw/notes.html) from the University of New South Wales*
+*For more on MIDI note to pitch mapping, see [Note names, MIDI numbers and frequencies](https://newt.phys.unsw.edu.au/jw/notes.html) from the University of New South Wales*.